 - Go to https://piktochart.com

-- Edit the remaining textboxes by double-clicking and replacing default text with information (e.g., facts, statistics, words, etc.) pertinent to your topic.
+- Edit the remaining textboxes by double-clicking and replacing default text with information (e.g., facts, statistics, headings, etc.) pertinent to your topic.

 - Searching for new graphical elements in the “Icons” or “Photos” dropdown menus from the left toolbar.
 Click on the graphic you want to use and resize in the template by dragging the corners (hold SHIFT to maintain ratios).

 - Create charts and maps by selecting “Tools” from the left toolbar.